Promises Written in Water: Release

 The film has never been screened since the two festivals in 2010, and is now unavailable for the public to watch, per Gallo's wishes.
 In a 2011 interview, Gallo said the film would be "allowed to rest in peace, and stored without being exposed to the dark energies from the public."
+However, in an Instagram message from 2020, Gallo told an inquiring fan that "I may show it one day."